yanivomc/devgeekweek/README.md

 **Code examples for:**

- -  Installing and configuring K8S on aws with Terraform and Rancher
  -  Configure ELK and Prometheus using HELM to log and monitoring K8S infra & services
+    - Prom and grafna installed
  -  Authentication in K8S
 	 -  Basic
 	 - OpenLD